 BIB 598.
 Independent Study.
-1, 2, 3, or 4 hours.
+1-4 hours.
 Su., F., Sp.

 The graduate student undertakes a research project of a practical nature under the direct supervision of a member of the graduate faculty.
 The number of hours credit will be determined by the length of the study and the extent of the student's involvement in the study.